 In 1838 he was elected to the legislature of the republic from Red River County.
 But he found that he yearned for the life of the frontier soldier and rejoined the Rangers.
 He later would be an Indian agent, a delegate to the Texas convention on annexation to the United States, and a Texas state legislator.

-In 1841, during the days of the Republic of Texas, Tonkawa, Caddo, and Cherokee Indians lived in a string of villages along Village Creek in present-day Arlington.
+In 1841, during the days of the Republic of Texas, Tonkawa, Caddo, and Cherokee Native Americans lived in a string of villages along Village Creek in present-day Arlington.
 The villages were a stronghold against the advancement of white settlers.
-As tension between encroaching whites and entrenched Indians increased, the Republic of Texas ordered raids against the Village Creek Indians.
+As tension between encroaching whites and entrenched Native Americans increased, the Republic of Texas ordered raids against the Village Creek Native Americans.
 In May 1841 General Tarrant formed a company of about seventy volunteers from the counties along the Red River.
 On May 14 Tarrant and his men left Fort Johnson in Grayson County and traveled southwest in what has come to be known as “Tarrant’s Expedition.”
-The soldiers captured an Indian who, under duress, told them where to find Indian villages along Village Creek.
-Early on May 24 the soldiers attacked the southernmost Indian village on the creek.
+The soldiers captured a Native American who, under duress, told them where to find villages along Village Creek.
+Early on May 24 the soldiers attacked the southernmost village on the creek.
 The soldiers encountered only light opposition as they took the village by surprise and captured it.
-Some volunteers rode off in pursuit of Indians who had survived the attack and fled.
+Some volunteers rode off in pursuit of villagers who had survived the attack and fled.
 While Tarrant and other volunteers remained behind at the captured village, captains James Bourland, John Bunyan Denton, and Henry Stout led scouts north downstream along Village Creek toward the Trinity River.
 The scouting party encountered increasingly larger villages and more resistance as it traveled along the creek.
-In a running gun battle south of the Trinity River Indian gunfire injured Henry Stout and Captain John Griffin.
-Methodist circuit rider/Indian fighter John B. Denton, for whom a new county would be named in 1846, was the only white fatality, killed near where today the Texas & Pacific tracks cross Rush Creek, a tributary of Village Creek.
+In a running gun battle south of the Trinity River Native American gunfire injured Henry Stout and Captain John Griffin.
+Methodist circuit rider/Native American fighter John B. Denton, for whom a new county would be named in 1846, was the only white fatality, killed near where today the Texas & Pacific tracks cross Rush Creek, a tributary of Village Creek.

 From Captain John B. Denton, Preacher, Lawyer and Soldier (1905): “They found his dead body where it had fallen off in the brush by the side of the trail, and not far from where he had been shot.
 Strange to relate, the Indians had not disturbed him, probably not knowing that they had killed any one.
 His friends carried him to a secluded spot away from the trail, wrapped him in a blanket, and buried him.
 His grave they dug with their hatchets and knives, and lined with slabs of slate rock; then they laid him tenderly in, covering him with another slab, and filled up the grave, carefully smoothing it level, and scattering leaves over it, that the Indians might not find and disturb his last resting-place.”